klaasjs/codesnippets/README.md

 |reqp     |Jasmine |Test a route with HTTP post.

 ## VSCode
-To display all available sippets open the command palette and select 'Insert Snippet.
+To display all available sippets open the command palette and select 'Insert Snippet'.

 ## Installation
 Move to your VSCode snippets path.
 Usually this is: \Users\%USERNAME%\AppData\Roaming\Code\User\Snippets.